selimslab/selimslab.github.io/_posts/2022-4-12-cognitive biases.md

 ---

-We tend to do what is quick, easy, comfortable.
-Rather than doing what is important.
+We tend to do what is quick, easy, comfortable over doing the important

 Environment affects us more than we suspect